THE PLATFORM

 Now, if this were you, what would you do?
 Call the police?
 Report it to the bookstore?
 Call your mother?

-This kind of situation is not as uncommon as you think, and it could very well happen to you.
-But there are simple steps you can take to protect your work by creating a copyright page, and educating yourself on copyright law.
+This kind of situation is more common than you think, and it could very well happen to you.
+But there are simple steps you can take to protect your work by educating yourself on how to copyright a book.

 Copyright law refers to when you ‘legally register your work with a government body in order to create a public record that proves you are the legal owner of this work.’